 - University of Texas Health Science Center (Houston, TX)

 - Washington University in St. Louis (St. Louis, MO)

-In the near future, we will also be collecting samples from volunteers enrolled in the TSC Natural History Database at these additional sites:
+In the near future, we will also be collecting samples from volunteers enrolled in the TSC Natural History Database at:

 - University of Alabama (Birmingham, AL)

 Individuals with TSC seen at one of the participating institutions may ask their health care provider or clinic coordinator about participating in the TSC Natural History Database and Biosample Repository.

 If an individual enrolled in the TSC Natural History Database is having a surgery at an institution with a TSC Clinic, he or she should ask the Clinic Director and the Coordinator about donating tissue from the surgery.
 Please notify them with as much advance notice as possible so we can ensure the biosample will be processed in a way that makes it useful for researchers in the future.

 Any individuals with TSC who wish to donate tissue samples from kidney or lung surgery should contact Dr. Elizabeth (Lisa) Henske’s laboratory with as much advance notice as possible.